Chang-yeol/DRAMsim3_Rowhammer_PRA_CRA/README.md

 - - - -

 > The following is the original description (README.md) from [DRAMsim3](https://github.com/umd-memsys/DRAMsim3) repository.
 > Not every description can be directly applied but most of them can.
-Watch out for the incompatability.
+Watch out for the incompatability (such as setting directories).
 > I leave it for convenience.

 # About DRAMsim3